subidit/typophilia/README.md

 ## Anatomy

-- Arm
+- Arm - A horizontal or upward, sloping stroke that does not connect to a stroke or stem on one or both ends. (r,E,F,T,V)
-- Crotch (V/W/Y)
+- Crotch (V/W/Y) - where two strokes meet and form an interior angle.
-- Ear Typically found on the lower case ‘g’, an ear is a finishing stroke  usually on the upper right side of the bowl.
+- Ear Typically found on the lower case double story ‘g’, an ear is a finishing stroke  usually on the upper right side of the bowl.
 - Eye: Enclosed space in a lowercase ‘e’.
 - Leg (‘K’, ‘k’ and ‘R’)
 - Neck / Link: The link connecting the top and bottom bowls of some lowercase ‘g’.
 - Shoulder (‘h’, ‘m’, ‘n’)
 - Spine The main curve in ‘S’ and ‘s’.
 - Tail of an uppercase ‘Q’.
-- Beak
+- Beak - decorative stroke at the end of the arm (More pronounced serifs of E, F)
 - Aperture (n, c, C, s, S, e)
 - Apex in the capital ‘A’.
 - Ascender (‘b’, ‘d’, ‘f’, ‘h’, ‘k’, etc.)
 - Axis / Stress
 - Ball / Teardrop Terminal (‘f’)
 - Bowl (d,b,o,D,B)
-- Counter
+- Counter - The open space in a fully or partly closed area within a letter.
+Bowl + Aperture letters.
 - Cross Stroke (f/t)
 - Crossbar (A/H)
 - Descender (g, j, p, q, y, etc.)